LELNZ/STEELIQ/replit.md

 - Real-time cost calculations when editing quantities, rates, or hours
 - Enhanced notes visibility with hover tooltips for full content display
 - Uniform table layouts with Input fields for direct editing
+- Auto-save on tab changes and after 5 minutes of inactivity (not continuous)

 **Financial Calculations:**
 - Gross Profit per Hour = Gross Profit ÷ Total Hours Worked